Butler, Dragic help Heat pull away to beat Pacers in Game 1

 Indiana went 6-2 in the seeding games and Miami was 3-5, with the teams splitting a pair of meetings.
 The Pacers’ victory on Friday in the finale allowed them to take the No. 4 seed, which in other years would have been a bigger deal because it meant Indiana would have had home-court advantage.

-Butler seemed to treat it like a road game, appearing to jaw at one point toward the virtual Pacers fans filling the sides of the arena in the NBA’s Disney World bubble.
+Butler seemed to treat it like a road game, appearing to jaw at one point toward the virtual Pacers fans filling the sides of the arena in the NBA’s Disney World bubble — though he said it was to a coach he heard yapping at him.

+Butler’s first 3-pointer pushed a six-point lead to 104-95 with 3:26 left.
+He then forced a jump ball with T.J.
+Warren that he won, then came down and hit another 3 with 2:29 to play.

+“I mean, I take what the game gives me the majority of the time,” Butler said.
+“Sometimes I’m forced into taking some bad shots, but in the end my teammates, my coaches was like ‘Don’t lose this game, win it for us’ and that’s what I was thinking.
+Make the right play and those two possessions it was a pull-up 3.”

 T,J. Warren and Malcolm Brogdon scored 22 points apiece for the Pacers, who will try to even the series on Thursday.